Warren G. Brown: 1962 World Championship

 Brown was injured badly in October 1962 at the rodeo in Portland, Oregon.
 While riding a bull name "Black Smoke" for 8 seconds, the bull flipped Brown, who fell on his head, paralyzing him.
 The doctor "pulled on his head and feeling returned to his right side and left foot".
 He was operated on and put in traction for 34 days, followed by a plaster cast "from his waist to the top of his brow for over 2 months".
 He had saved enough money to win the Championship.
 His earnings in 1962 were $18,675.
 Brown competed in the Professional Rodeo Cowboys Association (formerly the Rodeo Cowboys Association)..During that year he won the World Bull Riding Championship at the National Finals Rodeo (NFR) while he was on the sidelines watching.

 Tornado, the unrideable bull

 Brown is remembered for riding an "unrideable" bull named Tornado in December 1967.
 The bull, owned by Jim Shoulders, had thrown over 200 riders over a 14-year period before Brown's successful ride, and was considered the ultimate challenge on the bull-riding circuit, but Brown stayed on for the 8 seconds required, in front of 6,000 people.
-Tornado died in 1972 as unridden by 220 professional riders except for Brown and two others, and was buried on the grounds of the Cowboy Hall of Fame, near two notable bucking horses, Midnight and Five Minutes Til Midnight.
+Tornado died in 1972 as unridden by 220 professional riders except for Brown and two others, and was buried on the grounds of the National Cowboy & Western Heritage Museum, near two notable bucking horses, Midnight and Five Minutes Til Midnight.
 Brown, this ride, and Tornado are all memorialized in Red Steagall's song, "Freckles Brown".